Everyone talks about building traffic.

-If there’s one thing I hear all the time, it’s this: “I just want to get more conversions from my website.”
+If there’s one thing we hear all the time, it’s this: “I just want to get more conversions from my website.”

 That’s it.
 That’s the big one.
-I get it.
+We get it.

 Conversion rates are notoriously low.

-It doesn’t matter whether I’m talking with a group of startup entrepreneurs in San Francisco, a meetup of marketers in Sao Paulo, or a team of ecommerce geeks in Seattle
+It doesn’t matter whether we’re talking with a group of startup entrepreneurs in San Francisco, a meetup of marketers in Sao Paulo, or a team of ecommerce geeks in Seattle.

 Everyone wants more conversions.